 We encourage you to review our Anesthesia Options page for more information.

 If your child has been recommended for wisdom teeth extractions in Slidell, LA, we encourage you to contact our office.
-A member of our staff can schedule an initial consultation.
-Dr. Brown will be happy to speak with you and your child, review your child’s condition, and formulate a treatment plan.
+Dr. Brown will be happy to speak with you and your child and create a custom treatment plan.
 We look forward to caring for you and your loved ones at Northlake Oral & Facial Surgery.

 Frequently Asked Questions